BabsLTD/FindAGameBE/README.md

 - Visit the gitHub repo: https://github.com/BabsLTD/FindAGameBE
 - Fork the repo
-- Copy the CODE for the forked repo
+- Copy the http url for the forked repo
 - Create a new working directory in your code editor
-- Clone the repo - git clone
+- Clone the repo - git clone and past the url
 - Install dependencies - npm i
 - To start the app run npm start